-Penalties and interest - You will owe a late-filing or nonfiling penalty if you do not file a processable return by the due date, including any extended due date.
-You will owe a late-payment penalty if you do not pay the tax you owe by the original due date of the return, even if you have an extension of time to file.
-Interest is calculated on tax and penalty from the day after the original due date of your return through the date you pay the tax and penalty.
+Penalties and interest - You owe a latefiling penalty if you do not file a processable return by the extended due Page 1 of 8 date, a late-payment penalty if you do not pay the tax you owe by the original due date of the return, and a bad check penalty if your remittance is not honored by your financial institution.
+Interest is calculated on tax from the day after the original due date of your return through the date you pay the tax.